Robpol86/robpol86.com/_posts/2010-01-07-Linux-Cheat-Sheet.md

 * fdisk drive and partition as **fd** (make sure all devices are the same type with **fdisk -l**)
 * Add the newly formatted partition to the array: **mdadm /dev/md0 -a /dev/sdd1** (this will add it as a hot spare)
 * Find out the current number of active disks: **mdadm --detail /dev/md0** (Active Devices)
 * Increment the number of active devices by one: **mdadm --grow -n5 /dev/md0** (was 4, now 5) (with 5x1TB drives, this took 24 hours)
 * Update **/etc/mdadm.conf** by replacing the ARRAY line with the output of **mdadm -Es**

 #### Grow RAID Device

 NOTE: This section assumes you have the following drive layout: MD (linux software raid) -> LUKS (linux software full disk encryption encompassing the entire MD device) -> LVM (sitting directly on top of LUKS/dm-crypt).

 After increasing the size of all hard disks, or adding another hard disk, do the following.
 The encrypted file system name was obtained from PV Name (/dev/mapper/luks-[...]) in **/usr/sbin/pvdisplay**

 * Grow the multi-disk device: **mdadm --grow --size=max /dev/md0** (not necessary but doesn't hurt if md0 is already max)
 * Grow the encrypted file system: **cryptsetup resize luks-5c9f9294-5a3c-4e5a-8180-f00821fecc46**
 * Resize the LVM PV: **pvresize /dev/mapper/luks-5c9f9294-5a3c-4e5a-8180-f00821fecc46**
 * Run **vgdisplay** to verify the new VG Size, and get the current Free PE.
 In this example you see: Free PE / Size **95** / 2.97 GB
 * Expand the home logical volume: **lvresize -l +95 /dev/vg0/home**
 * Verify vgdisplay has 0 free PE, and lvdisplay shows /dev/vg0/home with the new size
 * Finally, expand the /home file system: **resize2fs /dev/mapper/vg0-home** (resizing from 3 TB to 4 TB took about an hour)

 # NagiosGraph

 This is how I got nagiosgraph 1.4.4-1.el6 working on SELinux (CentOS 6.2).

-{% highlight bash %}
+{% highlight bash linenos=table %}
 cat > nagiosgraph.te << EOF
 module nagiosgraph 1.0;